The appraisal process is an estimation that leads to an opinion of value.

 Generally speaking, the Sales Comparison Approach is the most accurate indicator of value of a house.

 The Income Approach is mainly used for determining the worth of income-producing properties based on what an investor would pay based on the amount of capital a property would bring in.

 An appraiser produces a professional, unbiased opinion of market value, to be used in making real estate transactions.

 A formal analysis is presented by the appraiser in a report.

-There are many reasons to purchase an appraisal from P.M.
-Appraisals, Inc. with the usual reason being real estate and mortgage transactions.
+There are many reasons to obtain an appraisal from PSM Appraisals, LLC with the most common reason being real estate and mortgage transactions.